-7.2 Using mogd.exe
+6.2 Using mogd.exe

-The Matrix Orbital interface program "mogd.exe", which is provided on the eCD generates and saves fonts larger than 14 pixels in height.
+The Matrix Orbital interface program "mogd.exe", which is provided on the disk and the website, generates and saves fonts larger than 14 pixels in height.
 It is also used to save graphic images (bitmaps) to the display.

-To make use of smaller fonts, a pre-generated font is recommended.
-These fonts will be located on the eCd provided to you.
+To make use of smaller fonts it is recommended that a pre-generated font be used.
+These fonts can be located on the disk or the website.
 Unfortunately, integrating these fonts is not as straight forward as generating the fonts.
-To make use of these fonts, place the font files in the font directory as defined in the interface program.
-The directory can be found and defined under "settings".
+To make use of these fonts the user must place the font files in their font directory as defined in the interface program.
+This directory can be found under "settings".

-A font file consists of a single file with an extension .mgf and a directory which contains bitmaps for every character.
+A font file consists of a single file with an extension.mgf and a directory which contains bitmaps for every character.
 All .mgf files are contained within the font directory and all bitmap directories are sub directories of the font directory.
 After download of a font file use a "Zip" program to "UnZip" the .mgf file and bitmap sub-directory into the font directory.
 Start or restart mogd.exe and click on the font tab.
 The font list of mogd should now display the new pre-generated font list.

-7.3 Commands
+6.3 Commands